7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 New Braunfels, TX

-When families are ready to head outdoors, they travel to the Comal River or the Schlitterbahn in the Texas Hill Country, specifically New Braunfels.
-Cold springs run through the town, and its name means "brown rock" in German.
-To get there from Houston, travelers can take Interstate 10 West for just under three hours.
+When you're looking for the perfect family getaway to have fun outdoors, travel to the Comal River or the Schlitterbahn Water Park in the Texas Hill Country—specifically, New Braunfels.
+Cold springs run through the town, and river tubing is a favorite local sport.
+To get there from Houston, you'll take Interstate 10 West for just under three hours.

 Tubing on the Comal